All Saints’ Episcopal Church Cemetery

 On Saturday, November 5th, 2016 a historic marker was unveiled at All Saints’ Cemetery by the Daughters of the American Revolution (DAR).
 The historic marker was placed at the white building at the base of the hill, across from the flagpole.
 It will provide insights to passersby into the history of our cemetery, which dates back to 1889.
 All Saints’ Cemetery is the third site in the Diocese of Southeast Florida to be awarded a DAR historic marker and will join the more than 200 hundred historic sites marked throughout Florida alone.
 Thank you to all who participated in this historic event and congratulations to All Saints’ Episcopal Church Cemetery!

-The new Historic Marker was presented by: L to R (Yellow Blazer) – Esther Twitchell, Honorary Regent, Halpatiokee Chapter and the Halpatiokee Chapter Historic Marker Ceremony committee chairman; Sharon Hill Paugh, Regent Halpatiokee Chapter, Ginger Poffenberger, State Regent, Florida State Society Daughters of the American Revolution, (FSSDAR) and Mary Allen, State Chaplain FSSDAR
+The new Historic Marker was presented by: L to R (Yellow Blazer) – Esther Twitchell, Honorary Regent, Halpatiokee Chapter and the Halpatiokee Chapter Historic Marker Ceremony committee Chair; Sharon Hill Paugh, Regent Halpatiokee Chapter, Ginger Poffenberger, State Regent, Florida State Society Daughters of the American Revolution, (FSSDAR) and Mary Allen, State Chaplain FSSDAR

 The Mansion at Tuckahoe